 Source of hire

 It is important that you know your target audience and where they hang out before placing your job advertisement on various platforms.
 Smart organisations use the source of hire metrics to help them determine where their potential candidates may be more likely to see their job postings.
 Platforms like LinkedIn, Facebook, Twitter and other social networks are great sources of hire and it's advisable you make use of multiple channels to get the best results.
-Also using the source of hire metrics, you can identify which channel is bringing
+Also using the source of hire metrics, you can identify which channel is bringing the worst set of candidates, stop using it and redirect the money to a better channel that is bringing the organisation better and qualified candidates.

 Quality of hire

 The quality of hire is a recruiting metric that helps you determine whether the person you selected for the position is good or bad for your organisation.
-This metric usually measures employee performance within 1 year, with low ratings indicating a bad hire which can cause the organisation a huge amount of money and the reverse for a high rating which indicates a good hire.
+This metric usually measures employee performance within 1 year, with low ratings indicating a bad hire which can cost the organisation a huge amount of money and the reverse for a high rating which indicates a good hire.

 Sourcing channel costs

 This KPI keeps your recruitment strategies economically efficient at all times.
 This can be achieved by calculating and comparing your recruitment cost per hiring site with the return on investment for each of them.
 For instance, if you're spending way too much on Facebook ads and you realize that the number of potential candidates from this campaign is way below expectation, you can stop paid advertisements on that channel for a while.
-As a result, youll save more money and direct more resources to other productive channels.
+As a result, you'll save more money and direct more resources to other productive channels.

 Cost per hire